jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/creating-a-post.md

 # Creating a Post

+To add a story your project site, you'll need to create a Post.

 1. From the Dashboard, click Posts and select Add New.
 2. Enter a title for your Post.
 3. Use the Text editor to add text to your Post.
 (Note: Do not use the Visual editor when working with Aesop Story Engine components.)